u11kumar/Financial-Data-Clean-Dashboard/README.md

 # Financial-Data-Clean-Dashboard

 # Excel Data Cleaning and Visualization with SQL, Streamlit, and Plotly

 This project demonstrates how to clean, analyze, and visualize an Excel dataset by embedding SQL queries into a Python environment.
 Using Streamlit and DuckDB, the project builds an interactive dashboard with Plotly for data visualization, providing a seamless, user-friendly interface for data insights.

+Project is live on [here](https://finacial-dashboard.streamlit.app/) First download the dataset from the repo and then upload on the site.

 ## Table of Contents